Progressive-Learning-Platform/progressive-learning-platform.github.io/instructions.md

 In many cases, you will have to use a number for a command or operation.
 PLPTool has 3 different methods of writing numbers: binary, decimal, and hexadecimal.
 Each has its own purpose, though most can be interchanged, with some exceptions.

-* To enter a binary number, prefix it with `0b` and make sure to only use `1` or `0`.
+* To enter a binary number, prefix it with `0b` and make sure to use a combination of only `1`s or `0`s.
 * To enter a decimal number, just type the number.  *NOTE:* Leading zeros will not affect the number: `1241` is the same as `0001241`.
 * To enter a hexadecimal number, use either the `0x` prefix or the `0h` prefix.  *NOTE:* The `0x` prefix is more common and widely accepted in other applications.

 Binary numbers are mostly used for clarification, or for emphasis on the bits instead of as a number.
 Decimal numbers are used for immediate and regular vaues.
-Hexadecimal numberrs are usually memory addresses or large values.
+Hexadecimal numbers are usually memory addresses or large values.

 <pre><code class="language-plp">
 124 # this is a decimal number